umnilab/METS-R_SIM/README.md

         - `taxiZone` : taxi zone number
     - `public void RefreshResult()` : Use this function to repopulate the prediction result from the `.csv` file.
 This is useful if you want to update the demand prediction while the simulator is also running.

-### 2.2.3 Advanced options: utilize prepared bus scheduling files without gurobi license
+### 2.3.3 Advanced options: utilize dynamic bus scheduling planning with gurobi license

 1 It should be noted that the bus scheduling module in the HPC part utilizes the gurobi package to solve the optimization problem.
 If users want to use the bus scheduling module, users need to install the packages of gurobi provided [here](https://www.gurobi.com/documentation/9.5/quickstart_mac/cs_python_installation_opt.html) and lapsolver provided [here](https://pypi.org/project/lapsolver/).

-2 If the user do not have gurobi license, please modify the [rdcm.py](http://rdcm.py) file to use the prepared bus scheduling data `bus_scheduling_read` to run the simulation.
+2 If the user has gurobi license, one can modify the [rdcm.py](http://rdcm.py) file to replace the prepared bus scheduling data `bus_scheduling_read` with the optimization algorithm to run the simulation.

 ```
 bus_scheduling_read_raw = open(bus_scheduling_read)
 busPlanningResults = json.load(bus_scheduling_read_raw)
 ```

-# How it works

 # 3. Structure of METS-R simulator

 METS-R simulator is written in `java` and it consists of various classes to represent different entities in a transportation network.
 This section describes the main components of the simulator including the variables and functionalities of the important classes used.